Skip to Content

 Preserving vintage tile bathrooms with these easy updates | Building Bluebird

-While many of these retro bathrooms have been replaced over the years, many homeowners are beginning to appreciate the bold bathroom styles from 50+ years ago.
+While many of these retro bathrooms have been replaced over the years with a plain white bathroom, many homeowners are beginning to appreciate the bold bathroom styles from 50+ years ago.

 Preserving vintage tile bathrooms with these easy updates | Building Bluebird

 We updated this blue bathroom for less than $600.
-A full gut and renovation would have cost us at least $5,000.
+A full gut and renovation, like replacing the bathroom floor, would have cost us at least $5,000.

-Choosing to keep many of the original features in your vintage tile bathroom helps to preserve the history of your home.
+Choosing to keep the original tile in your vintage bathroom helps to preserve the history of your home.
 It also preserves the money in your wallet!

 Here are 9 easy ways to update your vintage tile bathroom for a fresh and modern look!